Huu-Chau/Weather-Report/README.md

 - The input value where the User can enter the city name to display the staus of that area.

 ### 2. Component Structure
-Here is the component structure of the website i made
+Here is the component structure of the website i made.
 <img src="./ComponentStructure.png"></img>